-- Ensures that all RNs/RPNs and PSWs understand the policy and procedure, as outlined above. - (ii) Ensures all RNs / RPNs understand how to use the overhead call system. - (iii) Evaluates Code Blue process with involved staff to identify opportunities for improvement.
+- (i) Ensures that all RNs/RPNs, NP and PSWs understand the policy and procedure, as outlined above. - (ii) Ensures all RNs / RPNs/NP understand how to use the overhead call system. - (iii) Conducts a post code debrief.
+Evaluates the code blue process and to identify opportunities for improvement.